azixMcAze/Unity-SerializableDictionary/README.md

 public class AnySerializableDictionaryPropertyDrawer : SerializableDictionaryPropertyDrawer {}
 ```

-It is recommended to create one derivate class in a separate file and a add the attributes to this class instead of modifying the original `SerializableDictionaryPropertyDrawer` class.
-You can the same class for all your derived dictionaries, no need to create one `CustomPropertyDrawer` for each
+It is recommended to create one derivate class in a separate file and add the attributes to this class instead of modifying the original `SerializableDictionaryPropertyDrawer` class.
+You can use the same class for all your `SerializableDictionary` specializations, there is no need to create a new one for each specialization.

-Use the dictionaries directly of through a property.
+Add the dictionaries to your scripts and access them directly of through a property.

 ```csharp
 public StringStringDictionary m_testDictionary1;